BrechtDeMan/BrechtDeMan.github.io/publications/index.md

 - Reviewer for the [Sound and Music Computing](http://smcnetwork.org) conference
 - Chair of the [London UK Student Section](https://www.facebook.com/AESLondonUKStudentSection/) of the Audio Engineering Society (2013-...)
 - Committee member of the [British Section](http://www.aes-uk.org/) of the Audio Engineering Society (2015-...)
+- Vice Chair of the [AES Education Committee](http://www.aes.org/education/) (2016-...)
+- Co-chair of the [AES 2nd Workshop on Intelligent Music Production](http://aes-uk.org/wimp/) (WIMP) in London, 13 Sep 2016
+- Up Your Output! student event in London: Vice Chair [8-9 Mar 2014](http://www.aes-uk.org/up2014/), Chair [7-8 Mar 2015](http://www.aes-uk.org/up/), Past Chair [12-13 Mar 2016](http://www.aes-uk.org/up/)
+- Workshop chair and student events organiser as Chair of the Student Delegate Assembly (Europe and International) at the [140th AES Convention](http://www.aes.org/events/140/) in Paris, 4-7 June 2016
+- Student events organiser as Chair of the Student Delegate Assembly (Europe and International) at the [139th AES Convention](http://www.aes.org/events/139/) in NYC, 29 Oct - 1 Nov 2015
+- Student events organiser as incoming Chair of the Student Delegate Assembly (Europe and International) at the [138th AES Convention](http://www.aes.org/events/138/) in Warsaw, 7-10 May 2015
+- Student events organiser as Vice Chair of the Student Delegate Assembly (Europe and International) at the [137th AES Convention](http://www.aes.org/events/137/) in Los Angeles, 9-12 Oct 2014
+- Session chair and elected Vice Chair of the Student Delegate Assembly at the [136th AES Convention](http://www.aes.org/events/136/) in Berlin, 26-29 Apr 2014
+- Organising committee member for the [61st AES conf. on Audio for Games](http://www.audioforgames.co.uk/2016/) in London, 10-12 Feb 2016
+- Organising committee member for the [56th AES conf. on Audio for Games](http://www.audioforgames.co.uk/2015/) in London, 11-13 Feb 2015
 - Organising committee member of the [53rd AES conf. on Semantic Audio](http://www.aes.org/conferences/53/) in London, 26-29 Jan 2014
-- Organising committee member for the [56th AES conf. on Audio for Games](http://www.audioforgames.co.uk/2015/) in London, 11-13 Feb 2015
-- Organising committee member for the [61st AES conf. on Audio for Games](http://www.audioforgames.co.uk/2016/) in London, 10-12 Feb 2016
-- Up Your Output! student event in London: Vice Chair [8-9 Mar 2014](http://www.aes-uk.org/up2014/), Chair [7-8 Mar 2015](http://www.aes-uk.org/up/), Past Chair [12-13 Mar 2016](http://www.aes-uk.org/up/)
 - Volunteer at the [54th AES conf. on Forensic Audio](http://www.aes.org/conferences/54/) in London, 12-14 June 2014
-- Session chair and elected Vice Chair of the Student Delegate Assembly at the [136th AES Convention](http://www.aes.org/events/136/) in Berlin, 26-29 Apr 2014
-- Student events organiser as Vice Chair of the Student Delegate Assembly (Europe and International) at the [137th AES Convention](http://www.aes.org/events/137/) in Los Angeles, 9-12 Oct 2014
-- Student events organiser as incoming Chair of the Student Delegate Assembly (Europe and International) at the [138th AES Convention](http://www.aes.org/events/138/) in Warsaw, 7-10 May 2015
-- Student events organiser as Chair of the Student Delegate Assembly (Europe and International) at the [139th AES Convention](http://www.aes.org/events/139/) in NYC, 29 Oct - 1 Nov 2015
-- Workshop chair and student events organiser as Chair of the Student Delegate Assembly (Europe and International) at the [140th AES Convention](http://www.aes.org/events/140/) in Paris, 4-7 June 2016
-- Co-chair of the [AES 2nd Workshop on Intelligent Music Production](http://aes-uk.org/wimp/) (WIMP) in London, 13 Sep 2016